 Oistins Fish Fry

-If you would like to try something completely different to the glamorous west coast restaurants, a visit to Oistins Fish Fry which takes place every Friday is a must.
+If you would like to try something completely different to the glamorous, west coast fine dining in Barbados, a visit to Oistins Fish Fry which takes place every Friday is a must.
 Oistins is where you will meet the local Bajan’s liming and partying the night away.
 Liming is the Barbadian expression for spending time with friends, relaxing, drinking and eating!

 As the Fish Fry name suggests, fish is the order of the night, and because it comes straight from the local fishermen, it is as fresh as you can get.
 You will usually find tuna, marlin, grouper, red snapper, mahi-mahi and flying fish.
 As well as good food, there is often live music.
 A night at The Oistins Fish Fry is your opportunity to try some Caribbean dancing to the reggae bands that are often playing.
 The Oistins Fish Fry is very casual, so a relaxed dress is the order of the night!

 Which beach do I visit?

 An essential guide to Barbados would not be complete without mentioning the wonderful beaches.
 For its size, Barbados has an incredible number of gorgeous beaches, and a day on the beach is one of the best things to do in Barbados.
 There are over 112 kilometres of beaches or a total of 70 miles and many of them could be described as the best beaches in the Caribbean.
 There are too many to mention, but in general, the beaches on the west and south coast of Barbados which borders the Caribbean ocean are crystal clear with turquoise waters and soft white sands.
 The beaches on the east coast which borders the Atlantic are wild and ruggedly beautiful and only safe for extremely strong swimmers or surfers.

 Sandy Lane Beach